 I am a regular visitor to your blog and you are doing a wonderful work here.

 I wonder why you have sold Asahi Songwon Colors Ltd scrip.
-It would be good if you can say the reason for the sell as well.
-I am just curious on this.
+It would be good if you can say the reason for the sell decision as well.
+I am just curious about this.